FIVE OF FYODOR DOSTOYEVSKY’S CHARACTERS ARE MADE VISIBLE IN THE EXHIBITION “VOICES IN SILENCE” (ROME, April 2017)

 - For me, this has resulted in an irresistible invitation to bring them to life in my own language, which is visual, specifically following my personal style of abstract portraiture.
 The experience has led me to try to manifest that which is beyond any material form.
 To interpret and let the voice of silence be heard.

-- The five paintings and a video which make up the exhibition are the result of reading the Russian writer Dostoyevsky’s last work “The Brothers Karamazov”.
+- The five paintings and a video which make up the exhibition are the results of reading the Russian writer Dostoyevsky’s last work “The Brothers Karamazov”.
 The paintings are abstract portraits depicting five of the characters of the novel, and the video mixes images of them with other images of nature, to illustrate the portraits metaphorically.
 The video in this way creates a poem combining light, space and sound.

-- This exhibition has been produced in the context of the International Conference DOSTOYEVSKYJ: ABITARE IL MISTERO (Dostoevsky: Dwelling in Mystery) organised by the Pontifcal University of the Holy Cross, in Rome.
+- This exhibition has been produced in the context of the International Conference DOSTOYEVSKYJ: ABITARE IL MISTERO (Dostoevsky: Dwelling in Mystery) organised by the Pontifical University of the Holy Cross, in Rome.
 The Conference aimed to invite to a profound reflection on the relationship between the great Russian writer and modern man’s sense of emptiness: Could dwelling within the Christian anti-moralism of Dostoyevsky’s narratives help overthrow the nihilistic anti-moralism of the post-modern era and render the world of the 21st century more livable?

 itled VOICES IN THE SILENCE, the exhibition has been a personal invitation to listen to the voice of silence through the five voices of: Dmitri, Ivan and Alexei Fiodorovich Karamazov, Iliusha and Miguel -the portrayed characters-.
 Invitation through the pictorial work experience, which is movement in quietude.
 And through dynamic imagery, which recreates the pictorial image and fuses it with photographic imagery, understood as a visual metaphor.
 Viewed from a larger perspective, it has been an attempt to show art as a way of knowledge.
 From approaching the mystery, which, by finding the spiritual senses awake, becomes habitable.